LIMITED TIME: Get a FREE cookbooklet with orders $100+!

 Preparation

-1. Add all the ingredients to Anyday dish and stir to combine.
+1. Add all the ingredients to an Anyday dish and stir to combine.
 Cover with lid (knob lifted).

 2. Cook in the microwave 6 minutes, or until the veggies are tender and the beans are heated through.
 The sauce will thicken slightly as it cools.